| Cecilia PerezHistory 133Q

 her time spent at school in Berlin, back in Essen, and during her years

-- An account is given of Marianne playing “Russian roulette” by engaging
+in hiding?
+An account is given of Marianne playing “Russian roulette” by engaging

 in a lively, and flirtatious, debate with members of the Wehrmarcht